magicalsoup/htn-backend-mock-server/README.md

 #### Notes
 - will return the user (with nothing changed) if the user is already signed in.
 - will return an error message and data will be null if no user matches the QRCode hash
-- `signedInAt` must be in 8601 ISO date time format
+- `signed_in_at` must be in 8601 ISO date time format
+- we supply the signed_in_at - to reflect the time the user was actually signed in (in case server is slow)

 ### User sign in data
 gets how many users signed in between `startTime` and `endTime`, by the hour